Detective work identifies pirates in Dutch masterpiece at Felbrigg Hall

 “We knew the subject was a battle between Dutch East Indiamen and Chinese junks set in the dangerous waters of the South China Sea, which was and remains a hotbed of piracy.
 It was a particular problem during the Ming dynasty, when as well as capturing trading ships, pirates raided cities along the Chinese coast.

-“At the time, the Dutch East India Company was the dominant European trading power in the East Indies and had a number of .run ins with pirate groups.
+“At the time, the Dutch East India Company, which was seeking to advance its position in the South China Sea, had a number of run-ins with pirate groups.
 The Siege of Amoy was one such battle but two of the identifiable Dutch ships in the scene, the ‘Domburch’ and the ‘Arnemude’, did not take part in it”.

 " The formation of the ships, the flags and their markings also indicate that this scene is the battle of 9 February 1630. "

-“I had no idea the Dutch collaborated with Chinese pirates, but in that battle they fought with a group of pirates led by Zhong Bin to triumph over the more powerful pirate, Li Kuiqi; he was captured and turned over to authorities for execution.
-This Chinese-Dutch collaboration triumphed, but to their frustration the Dutch were not rewarded with the free trade with China they had been promised.
+"In that battle the Dutch allied with a group of pirates led by Zhong Bin to triumph over the more powerful pirate, Li Kuiqi; he was captured and turned over to authorities for execution.
+This Chinese-Dutch alliance triumphed, but to their frustration the Dutch were not rewarded with the increased trade with China they had been hoping for.
 It wasn’t long either before piracy flourished again in the Taiwan Strait.”

 At present nothing is known of the painting’s history prior to its arrival at Felbrigg Hall.
 It is thought that William Windham II acquired this Dutch masterpiece when he was in the Netherlands, where he finished his Grand Tour.